Canon SX410 vs T6

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX410 does not provide wifi capability.

-Both the SX410 and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the SX410 and the T6 have been discontinued, but can regularly be found used on ebay.
 The SX410 was replaced by the Canon SX420, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX410 and T6 can be found, respectively, in the Canon SX410 Manual (free pdf) or the online Canon T6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX410 and the Canon T6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.